 How to Get the Most out of your Trip

-Travelling with a group of English speakers, or simply don’t have anyone in your group who speaks French?
+Traveling with a group of English speakers, or simply don’t have anyone in your group who speaks French?
 If so, we would definitely recommend that you plan your journey thoroughly before setting out.
 While the locals are super friendly, many of them only speak French.
 In addition, the area is not very touristic, despite its popularity.
-Supporting infrastructure for climbing and for travellers alike is somewhat limited.
+Supporting infrastructure for climbing and for travelers alike is somewhat limited.

 Have a Car

 For one thing, we strongly recommend that you have access to a car throughout your journey if at all possible.
-You might like to rent one in Paris or even make a road trip to Fontainebleau from wherever you’re travelling from.
+You might like to rent one in Paris or even make a road trip to Fontainebleau from wherever you’re traveling from.
 Fontainbleau is fairly large, adding up to around 900 square km.
 Being able to drive around the area will save you lots of time and help you make the most of your trip.